tomahawk-player/tomahawk-resolvers/HACKING.md

 ## Developing resolvers

 The Tomahawk resolver API is currently still in flux.
-It is probably a good idea to use the existing resolvers as example.
+You can use some of the existing resolvers as inspiration, especially Subsonic and Ex.fm.

 The API you should develop against is defined in [`tomahawk.js`](https://github.com/tomahawk-player/tomahawk/blob/master/data/js/tomahawk.js) and [`JSResolverHelper`](https://github.com/tomahawk-player/tomahawk/blob/master/src/libtomahawk/resolvers/JSResolverHelper.h) in the Tomahawk main repo.